 The free chain is scanned for a block of sufficient size.
-If none is found, GBGCOLL is called.
+If none is found, a garbage collection (GBGCOLL) is called.
 Otherwise, a determination is made whether the free block is sufficiently larger than the requested size to justify splitting it up.
 If so, the new block is taken off the beginning of the free block, whose size field is updated.
 If not, the entire block is used and is removed from the free chain.
-The allocator's word is written and a pointer to the block is stored at a caller-specified call.
-The block is zeroed.
+The allocator's word is written and a pointer to the block is stored at a caller-specified cell.
+Finally, the block is zeroed.

-On entry: B2 - size of block B3 - type of block (1 - pointer block; 0 - data block or object) B7 - return link X5 - ECS address of pointer to be set.
+On entry: B2 - size of block B3 - type of block (1=pointer block; 0=data block or object) B7 - return link X5 - ECS address of pointer to be set.